DukeLearningInnovation/duke-sakai-skins/README.md

 ## Stage 2: Development

 1. Change the arguments on on `package.json scripts:watch` to the skin and environment you are developing for.
-The defaults are duke-default and nightly.
+The defaults are duke-default and dev.
 Environment options are:
     1. dev =        dukedev.longsight.com
     1. test =       sakai-test.duke.edu
     1. prod =       sakai.duke.edu